-Say you have a data source with two date fields: "Created date" and "Closed date."
+Say you have a data source with two date fields – Created date and Closed date.
 You created 25 deals last week but closed 10 of those deals today.
-Now you create a formula that counts the number of deals, and you add it to a widget with the time period set to "Current day."
+Now you create a formula that counts the number of deals, and you add it to a widget with the time period set to Today.

-- If the default date in your formula is "Created date," you will see 0 deals on the widget because you haven't created any deals today.
+- If the default date in your formula is Created date, you will see 0 deals on the widget because you haven't created any deals today.

-- If the default date in your formula is "Closed date," you will see 10 deals because you closed ten deals today.
+- If the default date in your formula is Closed date, you will see 10 deals because you closed ten deals today.

 Depending on what data sources you work with (integrations or manual data sources), there are different possibilities for changing the default date settings.

-- If you use manual data sources, the default date is usually the "Created date," and you cannot change it.
+- Manual data sources: The default date is usually the Created date, and there's no possibility to change it.
 A good workaround is to apply a date modifier to your formula.
 Learn more about Date & History modifiers.

 Date modifier can overwrite the default date in an individual formula

 Date and history modifiers can be applied to any formulas, regardless if they are using data from an integration or manual data source.